 How This Ruling Affects You

 If your vehicle is uninsured, you should refrain from driving it until you’re able to get the proper insurance coverage and documents.
 Also, since the LEIN’s system is refreshed only twice per month, if you have recently insured a vehicle you will want to make sure you have all the proper paperwork in your car with you at all times in the event your car is flagged and you get pulled over.
 And above all else, know what to do if worst comes to worst.
-If you get pulled over and are subsequently charged with any sort of related criminal offense, choose our criminal defense attorneys at The Law Offices of Daniel J. Harris, P.C. to help you set things right!
+If you get pulled over and are subsequently charged with any sort of related criminal offense, choose our criminal defense attorneys at Harris Law to help you set things right!
 Call 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.